34 Best Pieces of Thanksgiving Trivia to Wow Your Dinner Guests

 If you’ve got a question about your Thanksgiving turkey, the Butterball Turkey Hotline is at your service.
 Each year, their experts take over 100,000 calls about turkey preparation during November and December.
 Some of the questions they receive are hilarious!
 These are 34 funny Butterball hotline calls to share this Thanksgiving.

 In 1953, the folks at Swanson didn’t sell as many Thanksgiving turkeys as expected.
 In fact, they had over 260 tons of unsold turkey on hand.
 Inspired by the meals served in trays on airplanes, Swanson salesperson Gerry Thompson used the turkeys to create the world’s first TV dinners.
 They sold for 98¢ each.
-These ready-made meals were an immediate hit and Thompson was given a $1,000 bonus for coming up with the idea, the equivalent of five month’s salary.
-Here are 6 things you didn’t know about retro TV dinners.
+These ready-made meals were an immediate hit and Thompson was given a $1,000 bonus for coming up with the idea, the equivalent of five months’ salary.

 Tetra Images/Getty Images